josu-dev/svelte-hypercommands/README.md

 # Hypercommands

-**svelte-hypercommands** is a dependancy free Headless Command Palette for SvelteKit with a default component implementation.
+**svelte-hypercommands** is a dependancy free Headless Command Palette for [SvelteKit][svelte-kit] with a default component implementation.

 It originally started as a rework of [Svelte-Command-Palette][svelte-command-palette] with the main objective of making it fully headless for enabling complete customization and extensibility as well as adding some extra features like dynamic commands and support for page navigation.
 It ended up being a complete rewrite with a different approach and a different API.